 The following terms shown in bold italics (new text) and strikeout (deleted text) shall be given the definitions set forth below and shall be permanently added to Rule 11, Definitions, of the Rules and Regulations of the District.
+Numbering is provided for reference only.

-1. INTENSIFIED WATER USE - "Intensified Water Use" shall mean any change in water use occurring on a Parcel which, in a Residential use, is evidenced by an increase in the number of fixture units serving that Parcel; or, in any Commercial, industrial, Public Authority, or Other UseNon-Residential use, is evidenced by the incremental change in the Project's Capacity for annual water use based upon one or more of the factors set forth in Rule 24 of the existing Rules and Regulations.
+- 1. DUAL FLUSH ULTRA LOW FLUSH TOILET-"Dual Flush Ultra Low Flush Toilet" shall mean a toilet designed to allow the user to choose between a light flush (usually 0.8 gallon) and a longer 1.6-gallon flush. - 2.
+HIGH EFFICIENCY TOILET (HET) "High Efficiency Toilet" or "HET" shall mean a toilet that has an effective flush volume of is designed to flush at 20 percent below a 1.6-gallons-per-flush U.S. maximum or less, equating to a maximum of 1.28 gallons per flush.
+(Note: The HET category includes dual-flush fixtures, which have been determined to meet the volume requirement by defining the effective flush volume as the average volume achieved with one full flush and two reduced flushes.)
+Ultra-Low Flush Toilet.
+A High Efficiency Toilet shall have a maximum average flush of 1.3 gallons. - 3.
+INTENSIFIED WATER USE "Intensified Water Use" shall mean any change in water use occurring on a Parcel which, in a Residential use, is evidenced by an increase in the number of fixture units serving that Parcel; or, in any Commercial, industrial, Public Authority, or Other UseNon-Residential use, is evidenced by the incremental change in the Project's Capacity for annual water use based upon one or more of the factors set forth in Rule 24 of the existing Rules and Regulations.
 The term "Intensification of Use" shall also refer to an Intensified Water Use.
 Use of any quantity of water reserved by an unexpired Water Use Credit shall not cause an Intensified Water Use.
 The term "Capacity" refers to the maximum long term water use which theoretically may occur on that Site, based on average water use data for similar projects in the Monterey Peninsula region, as shown by the projected water use tables set forth in Rule 24.

-A Change of Use from a commercial category in one group to another category in a higher water use group, or from any commercial category in Group III to another category in Group III, as shown on Table No. 2 of Rule 24, shall be deemed an Intensification of Use requiring an Expansion/Extension Permit, or an amended

-Permit pursuant to these Rules and Regulations.
+A Change of Use from a commercial category in one group to another category in a higher water use group, or from any commercial category in Group III to another category in Group III, as shown on Table No. 2 of Rule 24, shall be deemed an Intensification of Use requiring an Expansion/Extension Permit, or an amended Permit pursuant to these Rules and Regulations.
 Where there is no increase in the size of a commercial structure, a Change of Use from one commercial category in Group I to another category within Group I, or a Change of Use from one commercial category in Group II to another in Group II, however, shall not cause an Intensification of water Use.